lytovka/blockchain-bookstore/README.md

 ## Getting Started

-This dapp is build on top of [`Truffle`](https://trufflesuite.com/) and [`Next.js`](https://nextjs.org/)
+This dapp is built on top of [`Truffle`](https://trufflesuite.com/) and [`Next.js`](https://nextjs.org/)

 1. Install dependencies

-Ensure that you're using the version of Node that is specified in `~/.nvmrc` file before installing dependencies or running the project locally.
+Ensure that you're using the version of Node that is specified in `~/.nvmrc` file before installing dependencies or running this project locally.
 This will lock your local Node version for the project to prevent unexpectedly large changes in `package-lock.json` file.
 Using `nvm` command:

 ```bash
 nvm use # pick node version from .nvmrc file